Building Cybertill's Licence Manager & Configuration Tools

 Understanding the Brief

 We were tasked with designing a Licence Manager to help retailers manage their ongoing licences with Cybertill, with a long-term vision of enabling self-service functionality.
-The tool needed to cater for small retailers managing a handful of licences, as well as larger organisations with thousands.
-Additionally, it had to integrate seamlessly with the existing system's location setup to maintain consistency across platforms.

 Mapping the Workflow